|

 Now you are ready to press and let RealTest generate your walk-forward model.

-Though there are more than 10,000 tests to run, it will probably take less than one minute to finish, depending on the speed of your computer.
+Though there are about 5,000 tests to run, it will probably take less than one minute to finish, depending on the speed of your computer.

 As the tests run, you will see the Results window being updated continually.
 To help the process finish faster, minimize the Results window until all tests are finished, then restore it again.